 Q: I recently got into a grammar debate with my wife and would like you to settle things for us once and for all: Can you use contractions with a proper noun ("Jodie's in charge" instead of "Jodie is in charge")?—Benjamin W.

 A: There are two main reasons to use apostrophes: 1. to form a possessive (Brian's baseball team wears green) and 2. to replace missing letters (Brian has a baseball jersey that's [that is] green).
-But does that replacement rule apply to names, places and things (Brian's a baseball fan)?
+But does that replacement rule apply to names, places, and things (Brian's a baseball fan)?

-Whether it's a pronoun, plain noun or proper noun, it is acceptable to tack the apostrophe-s onto the end of nouns to replace "is."
+Whether it's a pronoun, plain noun, or proper noun, it is acceptable to tack the apostrophe-s onto the end of nouns to replace "is."
 There are no rules against it.
-In fact, if you search in stylebooks, online grammar sources and the like, there really isn't any information floating around on this specific use of the apostrophe-s ('s).
+In fact, if you search in stylebooks, online grammar sources, and the like, there really isn't any information floating around on this specific use of the apostrophe-s ('s).
 So I am hereby declaring this the Klems Rule (after all, I've always wanted a grammatical rule named after me).

-To make sure something wasn't slipping past me, I contacted my fellow grammarian Bill Walsh, copy chief at The Washington Post and author of The Elephants of Style (McGraw-Hill) and asked him about this rule.
+To make sure something wasn't slipping past me, I contacted my fellow grammarian Bill Walsh, copy chief at The Washington Post and author of The Elephants of Style (McGraw-Hill), and asked him about this rule.

 "If Brian's a baseball fan, then Brian's a baseball fan," Walsh says.
 "Aside from questions of formality, the only stumbling block might be if your proper noun ends in s—Washington's a great town, but Paris ...
 Paris just 'is.'"

-Ultimately this is a style issue and you have the choice whether or not to apply it to your writing.
+Ultimately this is a style issue and you have the choice of whether or not to apply it to your writing.
 If you're writing something formal, like a white paper or thesis, you probably shouldn't use it—then again, you probably shouldn't use any contractions.
-But if you're writing an article, short story or book, there's no reason you can't.
+But if you're writing an article, short story, or book, there's no reason you can't.
 And if someone challenges you, refer him to the Klems Rule.